ashfrazer/PixelMate/README.md

 ## Instructions to Run (current state)

 **Make sure to have [Docker](https://www.docker.com/get-started/) installed.
 Docker will containerize the MariaDB database.**
+- Open **three** Command Prompt windows, navigate to the project directory, and run the following command in one of them: `mvnw clean install`.
-- To start the container (which contains the database), run `docker-compose up --build`.
+- To build the container (which contains the database), run `docker-compose up -d --build`.

-- If you ever need to stop the container, run `docker-compose down`.
+  >> **NOTE: If you ever need to stop the container**, run `docker-compose down`.
-- Open **three** Command Prompt windows, navigate to the project directory, and run the following command in all 3:
-`mvnw clean install`

 - In Window 1, run the following command to run the back-end server:
 `mvnw exec:java -Dexec.mainClass="edu.uca.swe.Game.Connection.Server"`